Make great trades. Avoid bad ones.

 Prior bar or entry bar high low

-Trail stop to lock in profits along the way and reduce risk.
+Trail stop to lock in profits and reduce risk along the way.
 You can

 always get back in.